sumanmukherjee03/practice-and-katas/k8s/CKA/cluster-upgrade.README.md

 You can backup the etcd cluster itself
 When you configure etcd in the master, you choose a data directory `--data-dir=/var/lib/etcd` .
-That's the dir you can choose to backup with your backup tool.
+That's the dir you can choose to backup etcd with your backup tool.

 OR

-You can take a snapshot of the etcd database
+You can take a snapshot of the etcd database.

 To interact with etcd server via etcdctl you can setup an alias to make life easier The paths for the certs and keys here are just examples.
 You can find them from describing the etcd pod